hofjs/hof/README.md

 ## Key features
 This framework has the following advantages, among others:
 * **Extremely simple implementation** of complex apps based on Web Components and other web standards such as template strings is supported, which means that only minimal code is required to write even complex components and apps.
-* **Automatic deep state management** of variables, i.e. persons.push(newPerson) or even person.address.name=newName are recognized and lead to the rerendering of the UI - but only exactly those parts of the UI that depend on person.address.name - and all this without the overhead of a Virtual DOM or Virtual Proxies.
+* **Automatic deep state observability** of variables, i.e. persons.push(newPerson) or even person.address.name=newName are recognized and lead to the rerendering of the UI - but only exactly those parts of the UI that depend on person.address.name - and all this without the overhead of a Virtual DOM or Virtual Proxies.
 * **Incremental enhancement of existing web applications** because individual components can be added to any web application created with another framework, as they are just web components.
 * **Functional development is supported** as an alternative to class-based approaches.
 * **Easy start of development with no dependencies is possible**, because no transpiler, CLI or tool is needed.
 It is enough to include the framework which is only a few KB in size.